 Changing your forecast start date

-- In the dark-grey menu bar, click on the Options tab:
+- In the menu bar on the left side of the browser window, click on the Options tab:

-Note: For existing businesses, the forecast start date is not the day your business was originally established.
+Note: For existing businesses, the Fiscal Year Cycle and the 1st Year of Forecast is not the day your business was originally established.
 Instead, you should enter the date you will begin implementing the business plan.

 - Click the Save Changes button: